 So, on to cooking ginataang sigarillas.
 For my version, I added cubes of squash (I love color!) and patani.
 Speedy said my version is better than the one he had at the unknown eatery.
 He was not familiar with patani, was surprised at the gorgeous texture so I guess it’s going to be a new favorite at home.
 Hopefully, it won’t be too hard to source fresh patani on a regular basis.

-- a bunch of sigarillas (I used 12 pieces, each about 10 inches long)
+- 1 bunch winged beans (sigarillas) (I used 12 pieces, each about 10 inches long)

 - Rinse the sigarillas and patani.
 Drain.